jaromir-sukuba/J-SMU/README.md

 + pcb
     + pcb_gerber - gerber data in zip files, ready to be manufactured
     + pcb_ibom - interactive BOM files, helping when populating the boards, also helpful to get familiar with the project
-    + pcb_kicad - PCB source files, made in Kicad 5.10
+    + pcb_kicad - PCB source files, made in Kicad 5.1.10
     + schematics_pdf - all schematics in PDF format, for easy viewing or printing

 ## What is JSMU?
 JSMU is open source implementation of SMU, inspired by Keithley 236 and Dave Erickson's [DIY SMU](http://www.djerickson.com/diy_smu/index.html)

+## How to use it?
+User and calibration guide is in the process and will be released soon(TM).

 ![](https://github.com/jaromir-sukuba/J-SMU/blob/master/media/IMG_9784.JPG)